Kashiram Das

 Kashiram Das or Kāśīrām Dās (কাশীরাম দাস, /bn/; born 16th century) is an important poet in medieval Bengali literature.
 His Bengali re-telling of the Mahābhārata, known as Kāśīdāsī Môhābhārôt, is a popular and influential version of the Mahābhārata legend in Bengal.
 Although the entire work is intra-textually ascribed to him, most scholars agree that he composed only the first four of the eighteen books (parvas).
 As with the Rāmāyaṇa of Kṛttibās Ojhā, Kāśīrām freely removed elements and added other legends to the story.
-Dās is not a last name and is a title meaning 'servant' in the Vaiṣṇava tradition; the name is also written as Kashiramdas.
+Dās is not a last name and is a title meaning 'servant' of god.

 Life

 Kashiram Das was born into a Bengali Kayastha Vaishnava family in the village of Singi, near Choto Meigachi, adjacent to Katwa in the undivided Bardhaman district (Now Purba Bardhaman).
 His death anniversary is still commemorated in the region.
 Kashiram was the second son of Kamalakanta Das; two of his brothers were noted poets on their own, in the Vaishnava Padavali tradition.

 His elder brother Ghanashyam Das, is the author of Srikrishnavilas, and his younger brother, Gadadhar, composed Jagannathamangal.
 Although Kashiram's topic was outside the mainstream Krishna legend, his work is stylistically in the same tradition and uses the payar chhanda (payar metre).

 There is some doubt regarding his birthplace.
 It appears that Kamalakanta left the Bardhaman area (at the time known as Indrani Pargana) and had settled in Orissa, so it might be that Kashiram was born in Orissa and then returned to Bengal (Midnapore) at a later stage.

 As a Sanskrit and Vaishnava scholar, Kashiram was patronised by a zamindar family in Midnapore, and ran a pathshala (small school) there.
 In addition to the Kashidasi Mahabharat, he is cited to have composed several works, including Satyanarayaner Punthi (the book of Satyanaryan), Svapna-Parba (dream reverie), and Nalopakhyan (tale of Nala), which are now lost.